starreeze/geocap/readme.md

 - Perlin_power: float.
 The default value is 16.
 Control the power of the Perlin noise, will affect the contrast ratio of the noise and the image.
 - Perlin_bias: float.
 The default value is -16.
 Control the bias of the Perlin noise.
 The lower it is, the brighter the image will be.
 - stylish: bool.
 The default value is False.
 Setting to true will sharpen the image.
+- proba: float.
+The default value is 1.
+Control the probability of applying the noise.

 To simply generate a picture with default settings, use the following command: